tetenc555/Opencore-ThinkPad-T480/README.md

 4. After erasing, go back and select **Reinstall macOS** and follow the steps on your screen.
 The installation make take up to **2 hours**.
 >  **Note:** Your PC will restart multiple times.
 Just boot from USB and select your disk inside of OpenCore. (named macOS Installer or the disk name).
 5. Once you see the `Region selection` screen, you are good to proceed.
-6. Create your user accound and everything else.
+6. Create your user account and everything else.

+### Fixing Broadcom Wi-Fi
+Everything is already configured on the EFI so we just need to run OCLP patch
+1. Use an wired connection via Ethernet, Bluetooth or iPhone USB to download OCLP via their website
+2. Run the Post-Installation Root Patch and reboot!

+Enjoy full continuity on your setup <3

 </details>